Local Medical Marijuana Cultivation & Possession Guidelines in California

 On March 14, 2014, a coalition of activists including Save Butte Growers Rights turned in 12,262 signatures on a measure to repeal their county's new restrictive growing ordinance.
 Read more.
 The supervisors voted during their meeting on April 24, 2014, to put the referendum before voters on November 4, 2014, where it will be Measure A.

-On May 7, over 10,000 sigantures were turned in on a better cultivation initiative for Butte County, which will be on the ballot as Measure B. Read more.
+On May 7, over 10,000 signatures were turned in on a better cultivation initiative for Butte County, which will be on the ballot as Measure B. Read more.

 Save Butte Growers Rights meets Mondays at 4PM in Chico.
 Contact: 530-895-9902.
-They are also working towards an initiative.
-A PAC, Butte County Citizens Against Irresponsible Government, is fundraising for the efforts.
-Email for more info and download their brochure.
+Two PACs, Butte County Citizens Against Irresponsible Government, and Butte Citizens for Responsible Growth are fundraising for the efforts.
+Download BCAIG's brochure.

 BACKGROUND: On January 14, 2014, Butte County supervisors unanimously voted to limit marijuana gardens not by the number of plants but by square footage.Read more.